 How Does the Reconsideration Process Work?

-If you would like a reconsideration of your new or changed financial information, and you are a dependent student, your parent(s) or guardian(s) should contact your assigned financial aid director in Swarthmore’s Financial Aid Office with a written request for reconsideration; email is acceptable for this request.
 If you are an independent student, you should send the written request for consideration directly to your assigned financial aid director.
 The letter or email should describe the changes in income or circumstances that are beyond the family's control, or provide additional information that was not included in the financial aid application.
 The student's assigned financial aid director will be in touch with the student and/or family as quickly as possible to discuss possible next steps.

 - Domestic students should contact Kristin Moore, Director of Services, Financial Aid

 - Students with an F-1 visa (international/foreign national/non-U.S. citizen) should contact Varo Duffins, Director of Financial Aid

 A financial aid committee meets regularly to discuss requests for reconsideration of financial aid application information.
 Requests for reconsideration are processed on a first come, first served basis and reconsideration requests regarding returning student awards are considered only after initial financial aid awards are completed for all returning students.